Chappell Roan: Early life

-She has described her hometown and her upbringing as conservative and Christian.
-During her childhood, she attended church three times a week and spent some summers at Christian camps.
-In a 2023 Variety interview, she said that she struggled with her upbringing and snuck out often: "I just wanted to feel like a good person, but I had this part of me that wanted to escape so bad."
+Roan has described her hometown and upbringing as conservative and Christian.
+During her childhood, she attended church three times a week and spent several summers at Christian camps.
+In a 2023 Variety interview, she said she struggled with her upbringing and often snuck out, explaining: "I just wanted to feel like a good person, but I had this part of me that wanted to escape so bad."

-Roan began playing the piano when she was 10 or 11 years old and began taking lessons at the age of 12.
-She performed publicly for the first time at age 13, singing "The Christmas Song" at her school's talent show, which she won.
-When she was about 14 years old, she auditioned for America's Got Talent without success.
-At 14 or 15 years old, she began uploading covers to YouTube, drawing attention from various record labels.
-She began songwriting as she entered her teen years.
+Roan began playing piano when she was ten or eleven years old and started taking lessons at the age of twelve.
+She performed publicly for the first time at the age of thirteen, singing "The Christmas Song" at her school's talent show, which she won.
+When she was about fourteen, she auditioned for America's Got Talent without success.
+At fourteen or fifteen, she began uploading cover songs to YouTube, drawing attention from several record labels.
+She also began writing her own songs as she entered her teenage years, uploading those to YouTube as well.
+Alongside her online presence, she performed around her hometown and in Springfield from 2012 to 2015.
 She graduated a year early from Willard High School.
-Roan described missing many childhood experiences in the "messy" beginning of her music career, including her prom and high school graduation.
+Roan has said she missed many typical childhood experiences during the "messy" early years of her music career, including her prom and high school graduation.

 Career

-2015–2022: Career beginnings
+2014–2022: Career beginnings

-Roan began uploading on her YouTube channel in 2013, posting mainly covers with occasional original pieces.
-Along with her online presence, she also performed around her hometown, as well as Springfield, Missouri, from 2012 to 2015.
 In November 2014, Roan uploaded her original song "Die Young" to YouTube under the name Kayleigh Rose.
-She wrote the song while attending summer camp at Interlochen Center for the Arts, which she said "changed my trajectory forever".
-She subsequently traveled to New York for several musical showcases, leading to her signing with music label Atlantic Records in May 2015.
-In 2016, she adopted the stage name Chappell Roan in honor of her grandfather Dennis K. Chappell, who died of brain cancer that same year.
-The name is a combination of her grandfather's last name and a word taken from his favorite song, "The Strawberry Roan" by Curley Fletcher.
+She wrote the song while attending summer camp at the Interlochen Center for the Arts, which she said "changed my trajectory forever".
+She later traveled to New York for several musical showcases, leading to her signing with Atlantic Records in May 2015.
+In 2016, she adopted the stage name Chappell Roan in honor of her grandfather, Dennis K. Chappell, who died of brain cancer that same year.
+The name combines her grandfather's surname with a word taken from his favorite song, "The Strawberry Roan" by Curley Fletcher.
 She has also expressed dislike for her birth name.

 On August 3, 2017, Roan released her first single, "Good Hurt".
-The song was reviewed favorably in Interview, which praised her "striking maturity and surprisingly deep vocals".
-On September 22, 2017, she released an extended play (EP) titled School Nights through Atlantic Records.
+Interview reviewed the song favorably, praising her "striking maturity and surprisingly deep vocals".
+On September 22, 2017, she released her debut extended play (EP), School Nights, through Atlantic.
 Also in 2017, she supported Vance Joy on his Lay It On Me Tour.
-During this time, Roan lived with her parents in Springfield, Missouri, flying with them to Los Angeles or New York City when necessary.
-In 2018, Roan moved to Los Angeles.
-She has since stated this was the first time she felt able to live openly as a queer woman, as well as feeling "overwhelmed with complete love and acceptance", allowing her to begin "writing songs as the real [her]".
+During this period, Roan lived with her parents in Springfield, flying with them to Los Angeles or New York City when needed.
+In 2018, she moved to Los Angeles.
+She has since said this was the first time she felt able to live openly as a queer woman, and that she felt "overwhelmed with complete love and acceptance", which allowed her to begin "writing songs as the real [her]".
 From January to March 2018, she toured the United States with Declan McKenna.